akralj/app/README.md

 npm run dev &
 npm run stage
 ```
-go to http://devServer:7778 and /app.html if it's an offline app
+go to http://devServer:7778 # (not implemnted in parcel setup yet) and /app.html if it's an offline app
 do manual tests from trello

 ### Step 2